4 min read

 Vitamin K is an important nutrient for blood clotting because it activates responsible proteins to bind with calcium to form blood clots.
 Kale has a rich source of vitamin K, almost 7 times that of the recommended daily allowance.
 Inefficient blood clotting may give rise to a higher chance of uncontrolled bleeding upon injuries.
 Having an inefficient clotting mechanism also implies thinner blood and a higher likelihood of low blood pressure, making the body more prone to dizziness or even fainting.

 Eating kale is able to bring about a decrease in low-density lipoprotein (LDL) cholesterol (the “bad” cholesterol) that can build up as plaque on the inner wall of blood vessels, resulting in higher risks of heart attack and stroke.
-As a research article on Food Chemistry suggests, the rationale is that cholesterol is used to make bile salts in the liver, the emulsifying agent of fats (breakdown of ingested fats into small lipid droplets physically).
+As a research article on Food Chemistry suggests, the rationale is that cholesterol is used to make bile salts in the liver, the emulsifying agent of fats (the breakdown of ingested fats into small lipid droplets physically).
 Supposedly, bile salts can be efficiently recycled as they are reabsorbed into the bloodstream after serving their part in digestion.
-Nonetheless, kale contains bile salt sequestrants that hinder the reabsorption of bile salts, thus lowering the cholesterol levels by hindering the absorption of fats.
-A 12-week study found that a continuous daily intake of kale juice can significantly lower the “bad” cholesterol levels and thus reduce risk of coronary artery disease.
+Nonetheless, kale contains bile salt sequestrants that hinder the reabsorption of bile salts, thus lowering cholesterol levels by hindering the absorption of fats.
+A 12-week study found that a continuous daily intake of kale juice can significantly lower the “bad” cholesterol levels and thus reduce the risk of coronary artery disease.

 Kale also helps to increase high-density lipoprotein (HDL) cholesterol, which is responsible for removing “bad” cholesterol in the bloodstream.